Dimers for Relativistic Toda Models with Reflective Boundaries: Cluster integrable systems on dimer graphs

 The graph dual of the quiver $\CalQ$ is a bipartite graph on a torus, known as \emph{dimer model} $\G$.
 The cluster variables are represented by clockwise loops surrounding the corresponding faces on the dimer graph, which we also call \emph{face variables}.

 \paragraph{Examples of Newton Polygon} In this note the RTCs correspond to the following Newton polygon type:

-Different dimer graphs can give rise to the same cluter integrable system, in the same spirit that the 5-brane web engineering of a 5d SCFT is not unique.
+Different dimer graphs can give rise to the same cluster integrable system, in the same spirit that the 5-brane web engineering of a 5d SCFT is not unique.
 The $SL(2,\BZ)$ duality of type IIB String Theory is equivalent to the $SL(2,\BZ) \subset SA(2,\BZ)$ action on the cluster integrable system.
-More interestingly, the Hanany-Witten move \cite{Hanany:1996ie,Bergman:1999na} in type IIB String Theory is equivalent to the birational transformation of cluster algebra \cite{Kho:2025fmp,Kho:2025jxk}.
-In section. \ref{sec:example} we will use this fact frequently.
+On the level of the spectral curve it corresponds to the following transformation of the spectral parameters: